arthur-rc18/Tour-of-Go/README.md

 # Golang

 This is a project to show how go syntax works.
-From the basic to advanced knowledge.
+From the basic (arrays, loops, variables) to advanced knowledge (genrics, packages, goroutines, channels).